brave/brave-core/components/brave_ads/core/internal/common/test/README.md

 Mocked responses for URL requests can be defined inline or read from a text file.

-To mock component resources, place your mocked files in the following directory:
+To mock resource components, place your mocked files in the following directory:

     .
     └── brave/components/brave_ads/core/